 Harvest and Storage

-Bulbing onion and shallot.
-Late, hard, pungent varieties with good skin retention are preferable for winter storage.
+Bulbing onion and shallot: Late, hard, pungent varieties with good skin retention are preferable for winter storage.
 Undercutting several days before harvesting can improve keeping quality.
 It is best to undercut when most of the plants have 2 leaves that are still partially green.
 Allowing leaves to completely dry down before undercutting can result in excessive loss of skin during harvest.
-To develop best skin color, onions should be cured for 2 weeks at temperatures between 75° to 80°F and 70% to 80% relative humidity.
-After curing, lower temperature gradually to as near to 32°F as practical without freezing.
+To develop best skin color, onions should be cured for 2 weeks at 75-80ºF and 70-80% relative humidity.
+After curing, lower temperature gradually to as near to 32ºF as practical without freezing.
 Cooling too rapidly, followed by a few warm days, can cause moisture condensation, resulting in bulb staining, sprouting and decay.
-Maintain storage relative humidity at 65% to 70%, and maintain sufficient air flow to keep cool air moving around bulbs.
+Maintain storage relative humidity at 65-70%, and maintain sufficient air flow to keep cool air moving around bulbs.

 Scallion.
 Scallions, or fresh bunching onions, can be harvested anytime after they are pencil-sized.
-To maintain good post-harvest quality, they should be cooled to 39°F within 4 to 6 hours of harvest.
-Scallions can be stored for 7 to 10 days at 32°F.
+To maintain good post-harvest quality, they should be cooled to 39ºF within 4-6 hours of harvest.
+Scallions can be stored for 7-10 days at 32ºF.

-For bulbing onions or shallots to be stored until mid-November or later, maleic hydrazide (2 gal of Royal MH-30/A in a minimum of 30 gal/A) should be applied when about 50% of the tops are down, the bulbs are mature, the necks are soft and five to seven of the leaves are still green.
+For long-term storage of bulbing onions or shallots, select storage varieties.
+Pungent dry onions can be stored for 6-9 months at 32ºF.
+For very long-term storage, a sprouting inihibitor, maleic hydrazide (2 gal of Royal MH-30/A in a minimum of 30 gal/A), may be applied when about 50% of the tops are down, the bulbs are mature, the necks are soft and five to seven of the leaves are still green.
 See the label for details.